Approved by the Massachusetts

 or better (see footnote 1).

 must be immunized (or be in process) by March 1 prior to the academic year

 for which they are seeking admission.
 Accepted students may defer one time

 for a 1 year period.

 of the program should be able to:

-professional behavior regarding responsibility and accountability, within the
+behavior regarding responsibility and accountability, within the legal and

-communicate with clients, significant others, members of the
+clients, significant others, members of the interdisciplinary health team

 to client-centered care.